z-aqib/machine-learning-algorithms/challenger1/README.md

 - grid search is very slow on adaboost and takes alot of time. especially with bagging
 - bagging of 50 estimators is too slow
 - greater estimators == lower learning rate
+- bagging on best params didnt do so well and underperformed the model

 ### Analyzing Estimators with AdaBoost
 | case number | n estimators | kaggle accuracy |